webqit/oohtml-cli/README.md

 ## Getting Involved

 All forms of contributions and PR are welcome!
 To report bugs or request features, please submit an [issue](https://github.com/webqit/oohtml-cli/issues).
+For general discussions, ideation or community help, please join our github [Discussions](https://github.com/webqit/oohtml-cli/discussions).

 ## License